<

 Year 8

-In Year 8, students start by learning about prejudice and discrimination.
+In Year 8, students start by exploring concepts relating to prejudice and discrimination.
 This unit reminds our young people to empathise with others and challenge negative stereotypes.
-Students will also learn about minority faiths in British society and their local community.
-They will be encouraged to think about the questions that come with having a diverse mix of minority faiths in Britain.
-Through this unit they will also further develop their critical thinking and evaluative skills.
-Students will learn about political philosophy considering what the ideal form of governance is.
-Philosophers from Ancient Greece through to the modern day will be critically assessed whilst students consider the impact of their ideas on society.
-Students will also be asked to contemplate the role they have as citizens and what rights and responsibilities they have.
+Students will also learn about religious pluralism in Britain.
+They will be encouraged to think about the questions that comes with having a diverse mix of minority faiths in Britain.
+Through the exploration of rights, responsibilities and political philosophy students are encouraged to consider what the ideal form of governance should look like and are enabled to develop their critical thinking and evaluative skills.
 Finally, students will learn about examples of inspirational people from a variety of backgrounds and faiths who have had a significant impact on the world.
 They will be asked to reflect on what makes them so inspirational, what challenges they have faced, in some cases how their faith has led them to overcome injustice, and why they continue to inspire us today.

 Knowledge Organisers: